magnussolution/magnusbilling7/wiki/en/modules/campaignPollInfo/campaignPollInfo.rst

 Number
 ------

-| We did not write the description to this field.
+| Number of the person who voted.